In our last post, we discussed the Correctional Nurse Manifesto with seven propositions. This post discusses the meaning and importance of the first.

 Within the microcosm of the individual nurse-patient interaction rests a larger picture of compassionate care.
 The modeling nurses provide in respectful communication and concern for patient welfare contributes to the civility of the larger institution.
 By being who we are meant to be as nurses we are instruments for change within the workplace culture.
-We can make a difference by stepping up and doing the hard work of caring for patients like Henry.
+We can make a difference by stepping up and doing the hard work of caring for patients like Joe.

 How do you find the motivation to provide nursing care to difficult patients?
 Share your tips in the comments section on this post.